- Home

 Best for: Nature lovers, hikers, waterfall enthusiasts, eco-travelers

 Bouma National Heritage Park protects some of Taveuni's most spectacular scenery, and the coastal section includes beautiful black-sand beaches where rainforest literally meets the ocean.
-The beach itself provides dramatic scenery – dark volcanic sand, powerful Pacific waves, jungle growing to the high-tide line.
-This isn't lounging-and-swimming beach, but rather coastal wilderness where the real attraction is the combination of beach access and spectacular inland waterfalls.

 ✓ Perfect For